 A legal consultation is like a job interview.
 At the consultation you’re asking questions of multiple applicants (in this case, several different attorneys and/or law firms) to determine the best person for the position of being your divorce attorney.

 It serves two major functions.
 First, the lawyer needs to know that your situation is one he or she is qualified to handle.
 In the case of my firm, most people find me through the internet.
 So, they know I work in divorce and family law.
 Therefore, it’s pretty quick for me to tell if I have the expertise for your case.

 Second, it gives you the chance to evaluate the lawyer.
 You can determine if he or she is a good fit for you.
 Questions ideally focus on the lawyer’s practice, general procedural questions, and cost questions.
 This consultation typically doesn’t need to be more than 15-30 minutes for divorce and family situations.

 Either the divorce attorney or a good legal assistant/paralegal can conduct the consultation with you and answer questions you may have before making your decision.
 Therefore, although you won’t receive any free legal advice or counsel, a consultation still has great value to you and you should seek consultation before retaining a divorce attorney.

 Benefits of a Consultation

 1. You ensure that the divorce attorney you’re looking at hiring practices in family law and has experience with divorce cases similar to your own.

-2. You ensure that the divorce attorney you’re looking at hiring can dedicate the time and effort your divorce case deserves and that s/he isn’t overloaded with a number of other matters at the moment (like this guy below).
+2. You ensure that the divorce attorney you’re looking at hiring can dedicate the time and effort your divorce case deserves and that s/he isn’t overloaded with a number of other matters at the moment.

-* Tip: It’s very reasonable for you to ask during the consultation about the attorney’s caseload in order to confirm that s/he is equipped and capable of serving you as a client.
+It’s reasonable to ask during the consultation about the attorney’s caseload in order to confirm that s/he is equipped and capable serving you as a client.